14 Best Coolers and Cooler Bags for Summer

-Whether you're headed to the pool, beach or park, these soft, insulated cooler bags and rugged hard-sided coolers are quick to pack, easy to tote and super stylish.
+Whether you're headed to the pool, beach or park, these soft, insulated cooler bags and rugged, hard-sided coolers are quick to pack, easy to tote and super stylish.

 As you think about what kind of cooler is best for your needs, take into account size, weight, expected use, brand reputation, price and versatility.
 We’ve recommended several YETI coolers here, which you’ll notice are far from the cheapest options available.
-But we’ve tested many of their products under harsh conditions — dragging one of their soft-sided coolers behind a tube in a shallow river, going on a weeklong adventure with the Tundra, leaving their lunch bag out in the sun all day — and they all perform well.
-YETI is certainly a hype brand with a dedicated following, but it’s for good reason: the products work, and as long as you take care of them, you’ll likely never need to replace them.
+But we’ve tested many of their products under harsh conditions — dragging one of their soft-sided coolers behind a tube in a shallow river, going on a week-long adventure in the Tundra, leaving their lunch bag out in the sun all day — and they all perform well.
+YETI is certainly a hype brand with a dedicated following, but it’s for good reason: The products work, and as long as you take care of them, you’ll likely never need to replace them.

 For your more everyday use, like a picnic with your partner or kids or an afternoon at the beach, we’ve pulled together quite a few stylish and budget-friendly options.
 Many of these cooler bags, lunch bags and backpacks won’t keep cans of iced tea chilled all day in the sun, but they’re ideal for short, close-to-home adventures when you don’t need to go overboard on performance or budget.